 Hard Rock Cafe, Birmingham, England – New Year’s Eve and I was in Birmingham with my wife – of one year – and best friend, and we had got ourselves seats at Hard Rock Cafe – now closed – on Broad Street.

 The one other reason I remember this moment in my life is because an hour before midnight there had been a bomb scare and everything came to a standstill for 15-20 minutes on the entire street.
-Nothing happened and soon everyone was back to enjoying the night away.
+Nothing happened, and soon everyone was back to enjoying the night away.

-Fuengirola, Spain – It was as simple as my friend claiming that a certain shot was so strong that two would knock me out completely, but even four didn’t.
+Fuengirola, Spain – It was as simple as my friend claiming that a particular shot was so strong that two would knock me out completely, but even four didn’t.
 You get the idea right, that if it’s not weddings, it’s shots that are usually responsible for everything that goes down in my life.

 I was in no state to drive back for sure though and ended up getting picked for a lap dance by a visiting performer in the club of which I remember very little – except the fact that it did happen.